Meander down to our world-class seafront

 Alum Chine Play Park

-The ‘treasure island’ themed playground, based on Robert Louis Stevenson’s famous book, features an impressive pirate ship set within a rugged, natural seaside landscape.
+The ‘treasure island’ themed playground at Alum Chine is based on Robert Louis Stevenson’s famous book and features an impressive pirate ship set within a rugged, natural seaside landscape.

 Photo of Alum Chine with Cloisters in the background, from around 1925.

 Built by 1909, Alum Chine Cloisters is one of two covered shelters on Bournemouth’s seafront.
 It is used by visitors to shelter from the sun, rain and wind.
 These elegant shelters were built as Bournemouth's beaches became popular for 'taking the sea air'.
 They were made up of twelve arches - a number of private beach huts were added to the roof a few years later.